daattali/beautiful-jekyll/README.md

 Feel free to modify this in any way you'd like, but I would appreciate it if you don't remove the attribution to Beautiful Jekyll.
 I've noticed that many people copy this website and deliberately remove the tiny phrase that gives me credit, and it feels a bit sad to not get credit for the countless hours I've put into this.
 Don't make me sad! :)

 If you need a bit of help or have comments, feel free to [contact me](http://deanattali.com/aboutme#contact).
-Even if you don't have anything important to say but found this useful, I'd love to [hear about it as well](http://deanattali.com/aboutme#contact).
+Even if you don't have anything important to say but found this useful, I'd love to [hear about it](http://deanattali.com/aboutme#contact).
+Lastly, if you like this theme, please consider [supporting me with a small donation](http://deanattali.com/aboutme#feed-meeee) if you want to make me extra happy.

 ### Table of contents